Oklahoma Law Enforcement Memorial

 Jeffery McCoy was survived by his wife Megan, their son, Alex, 7, and their daughter Allie, age 4.

-Jeffery McCoy is buried in Sunset Memorial Park, Norman, Clevland County, Oklahoma.
+Jeffery McCoy is buried in Sunset Memorial Park, Norman, Cleveland County, Oklahoma.

 In December 2012, Lester Kinchlon plead guilty to First Degree Murder and was sentenced to life in prison without the possibility of parole.
 Lester Kinchlon also pled guilty on two weapons charges and was sentenced to another life in prison term plus ten years.